SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Andrew-Zhang.md

 ### About

-videogames, gym, eating
+i like learning new things. (ex. food places, tricks and more)

 ### Why Do I Want To Be a SASE Mentor?

-software engineer @ big tech
+potluck & hotpot is fun

 ### Career Goals

-potluck & hotpot is fun
+software engineer @ big tech

 ### Co-ops